DIET RECOMMENDATIONS FOR PEOPLE ON DIALYSIS

 Restrict Phosphorus & Other Electrolytes

-It is important for you to balance the electrolytes, minerals and fluids in your body.
-Foods high in phosphorus or electrolytes (milk, cheese, nuts, cola, Gatorade) are best left out of your diet.
+It is important for you to balance minerals in your body.
+Foods high in phosphorus (milk, cheese, nuts, cola, ice-cream) are best left out of your diet as a high phosphorus level causes bone loss and over time soft tissue calcification in arteries & veins.

 Maintain Your Weight

-Some patients who are overweight or obese while on dialysis could benefit from weight loss.
-However, patients need to maintain a healthy weight and calorie intake while on dialysis.
+Some patients who are overweight or obese while on dialysis can benefit from weight loss for transplant.
+Speak with your renal dietitian to help you lose or maintain a healthy weight while on dialysis.

 Preventing Build Up

-Why do you need to restrict your diet if you are already on continual dialysis?
+Why do you need to restrict your diet if you are already on hemodialysis?
 The answer is pretty straightforward.
-Your kidneys are already under extensive stress, so you need to protect them from further damage.
-Fluids, protein, sodium, potassium and other materials build up in your body between dialysis.
+Your kidneys are already under extensive stress, so you need to protect them from further damage by managing your food & fluid intake.
+This can be accomplished by limiting fluids (anything at room temperature – for example 1 cup of ice melted equals ½ cup fluid), sodium (eliminate eating out), potassium and phosphorus that build up in your body between dialysis especially if you do not limit eating foods high in these categories.

-In addition to putting pressure on your failing kidneys, this waste can cause swelling, heart failure and shortness of breath.
+In addition to putting pressure on your failing kidneys, this waste can cause swelling, shortness of breath and heart failure.
 By watching your diet, you can feel your best on dialysis and extend the life of your kidneys.

-Speak with your doctor or a dietitian to design a specific dietary plan to accompany your dialysis.
+Speak with your doctor or a renal dietitian to design a specific dietary plan to accompany your dialysis treatment.